promi4s/ocelescope/docs/evaluation/plugin.md

     !!! note

-        The ocelescope CLI is automatically available if you installed the project dependencies earlier.
+        The Ocelescope CLI is automatically available if you installed the project dependencies earlier.

 After building, you'll find your packaged plugin as a `.zip` file inside the `dist/` directory.

-If you'd like, you can upload the ZIP file in the Ocelescope interface to test your plugin.
+If you'd like, you can upload the ZIP file in the Ocelescope interface to test your plugin directly.

-You can return to the evaluation form to complete the assessment.
+Once finished, return to the evaluation form to complete your assessment.